-Below are eighteen tips on how to conduct non-biased interviews for the Empathy stage of Design Thinking.
+Below are seventeen tips on how to conduct non-biased interviews for the Empathy stage of Design Thinking.
 Some may be common-sense to you.
 If you are new to this style of interview, look below for the three most challenging to you personally, and try to focus on them when focusing on your next Empathy Interview!

 Choose a diverse group of participants: